semrush/intergalactic/website/docs/components/pagination/pagination.md

 ### Page loading

-Do not show pagination while loading.
+During loading, do not display pagination.

-@## Optional states
+@## Additional states

-#### Select for choosing the number of rows
+### Select for choosing the number of rows

-After user changes the value in the select, the page should be refreshed and the value of the table rows from the select should be applied.
+After the user changes the value in the select, the page should be refreshed, and the value of the table rows from the select should be applied.

 Use only these values for the select: 10, 20, 50, 100.

 ![](static/page-select.png)

-### It is impossible to calculate the exact number of pages
+### Impossible to calculate the exact number of pages

-In this case add the `tilde (≈)` to the number of pages, and change the link with the number of all pages to the plain text.
+In this case, add the `tilde (≈)` to the number of pages and change the link displaying the number of all pages to plain text.

 ![](static/undefined-number.png)